 The contributor states that they have no concerns with extra housing per se as many benefits such as positive effect on the school and the potential of reintroduction of a village shop.
 They also states that low density would be preferred and affordable housing should be included in addition to a childrens play area.
 However, the contributor states it would be preferable if road access would be via the turn off to the north near Scots Pine Café and that the 30MPH zone would need to be extended.
 The contributor states that there are concerns with potential effects on the drainage around the site which is prone to flooding.
-(362)
+(362) overall content of the Proposed Local Development Plan in spring 2013.
+Comments noted.
+Issues regarding vehicular access, possible extension of the 30MPH zone, as well the potential for an addition of a play area would be dealt with through the planning application process should the site be allocated within the Proposed Local Development Plan.
 The Contributor states that the requirements for the site should include that water resilient construction measures are employed in the development of the site.
-(357)

-The contributors state that whilst site AEDDL002 is only identified as an Alternative option the contributors object to its 31st March 2010.
-The Area outwith Strategic Development Area included an additional 78 units which contribute towards the 50 unit requirement.
-It is as a result of this over supply of 28 units that the MIR does not require identify any preferred sites.
+(357) Should a site at this location be allocated within the Proposed Local Development Plan, the suggested site requirement could also be added.
+The contributors state that whilst site AEDDL002 is only identified as an Alternative option the contributors object to its identification as a housing option.
+They state that the site sits outwith the Western Strategic Development Area and that the extant Structure Plan confirms in relation to Peebles that the focus for most new Eddleston sits outwith any of the Strategic Development Areas as set out within SESPlan.
+SESPlan however, places a housing land requirement of 50 units for Development outwith the Strategic Development Areas.
+The site assessment for the site conforms that it is an appropriate site for development.